annargrs/ldt/README.rst

 LDT for profiling word embeddings
 ---------------------------------

-Simply `install and configure <https://ldt.readthedocs.io/Tutorial/installation.html>`_ ldt, and run this script:
+`Install and configure <https://ldt.readthedocs.io/Tutorial/installation.html>`_ ldt, and run this script:

 ::